Narahari917/Artist_classification/README.md

 ## Usage

 To use the pre-trained model for artist classification, you can use the `predict.py` script.
-Simply provide the path to the image you want to classify as a command-line argument:
+Simply provide the path to the image you want to classify as a command-line argument.

 ##Requirements